 There are some calligraphers out there that make glorious flourishes that go on for miles!

-- Jodean Cooper – I’m in love with Jodean’s flourishes — they never disappoint!
+Suzanne Cunningham – I’m in love with Suzanne’s flourishes — they never disappoint!

 I have to admit that I’m not as savvy as I should be about the great flourishers out there, so I know I’m missing some.
 Other exceptional flourishers who come to mind include Jake Weidmann, Maureen Vickery, and Kathy Milici!
 Can you think of someone else?
 Please contribute their name and a link to their work in the comments section!

-I, personally, like the Brause EF66 and the Brause Rose nibs for flourishing.
+I like the Brause EF66 and the Brause Rose nibs for flourishing.
 Both nibs are capable of creating wonderful stroke contrast!
-As far as ink goes, I prefer to flourish with iron gall or walnut ink if I can.
-Both of those inks are nice and thin, meaning that they are capable of creating nice, thin upstrokes — great for flourishes!
+As far as ink goes, I prefer to flourish with iron gall ink.
+Iron gall ink is watery, meaning that it’s capable of creating nice, thin upstrokes — great for flourishes!
 That said, any ink will work.
-I created the bold envelope below with sumi ink, and I do flourish a lot with white ink, which is quite thick!
+I created the bold envelope below with sumi ink, and I do flourish a lot with white ink, which is quite thick.

 The last thing I want to leave you with is the idea that calligraphy flourishing can benefit any lettering!
 Take this Sans Serif block lettering, for instance:

 If you have a word like this, you’ll first want to identify the possible letters you can connect to.
-What stands out to me the most here is the right side of the “V”, which I’m going to add some curl to.
+What stands out to me the most here is the right side of the “V”, which benefits from the addition of some loops.

-Next, of course, the tail of the “R” is ripe for flourishing.
+Next, the tail of the “R” is ripe for flourishing.

-The “N” has two opportunities for adding curl: the top and the bottom.
+The “N” has two opportunities for adding embellishments: the top and the bottom.

 Finally, if you are flourishing a word with some personality to it, you can add graphic elements that communicate an idea.
 I have drawn in some small pine trees to reinforce Denver’s ties to the outdoors/mountains: